plone/plone.api/docs/group.rst

 --------------------

 To add a user to a group, use the :meth:`api.group.add_user` method.
-This method accepts either the groupname or the group object for the target group and the username or the user object you want to add to the group.
+This method accepts either the groupid or the group object for the target group and the username or the user object you want to add to the group.

 .. code-block:: python

     from plone import api

     api.user.create(email='bob@plone.org', username='bob')
-    api.group.add_user(groupname='staff', username='bob')
+    api.group.add_user(groupid='staff', username='bob')

 .. invisible-code-block: python